saturncloud/examples/examples/r-shiny/README.md

 ## Deployment

 Save all three files (`setup.R`, `app.R`, `run-app.R`) in a directory inside GitHub repo.
+You'll need to connect [git on Saturn Cloud](https://saturncloud.io/docs/using-saturn-cloud/gitrepo/) to your git repo host.
 Now click **New Deployment**.
 It can be found on top right side of the resource page.

 ![deploy](https://saturn-public-assets.s3.us-east-2.amazonaws.com/example-resources/plumber_deployment.png "doc-image")

-To run, add following to command field.
+To run, add following to the **command** field of the deployment.
 ```bash
 Rscript run-app.R
 ```
-Add path to file in working directory field as shown below.
-In the screenshot below, my file `run-app.R` is inside repository Dashboard, directory shiny.
-If you aren't familiar with how to set up SSH credentials and add git repositories to Saturn Cloud check [here](https://saturncloud.io/docs/using-saturn-cloud/gitrepo/).
+Add path to file in working directory field as shown below--this should be the location off the `app.R` file.

 ![deploy](https://saturn-public-assets.s3.us-east-2.amazonaws.com/example-resources/Shiny-deploy.png "doc-image")